simcop2387/yage/lib/readme.txt

 Of course, if derelict is udpated, the derelict lib file in this folder should be deleted so that a new up-to-date lib can be built.

+The yage lib's in this folder are overwritten at every build.